dboslee-kvh/tensorflow_keras_samples/README.md

 Again I normalized all the data.
 The predicted output just has to be rescaled using the same parameters.
 Uses a different optimization algorithm called 'adam' which simliar to adaDelta

-Normalized vs Unnormalized data graphs
+Normalized vs Unnormalized data graphs from example1
 ![Image](normalized.png)
 ![Image](unnormalized.png)